The Coronation of Stirling Moss --The 1961 Monaco Grand Prix

 However, a Grand Prix wouldn't be a Grand Prix without Ferrari.
 With their blood-red paint scheme, and flashy wire wheels, Ferraris are candy for the eye.
 The three Ferraris F1s parked on pit row stand out from the herd of Lotuses, Coopers, BRMs and Porsches, that comprise the rest of the field.
 That said, Moss’s dark blue Lotus attracts lots of attention, but only because it’s Moss’s Lotus.

-Moss’s year-old Lotus is owned by Scotsman Rob Walker, of Johnny Walker Whiskey fame.
-If you’re Moss, it doesn’t matter that the rules have changed, or that you’re driving for an independent, or that Ferrari has a sizable horsepower advantage.
+Moss’s year-old Lotus is owned by Scottish sportsman Rob Walker, of Johnny Walker Whiskey fame.
+If you’re Moss, it doesn’t matter that the rules have changed, or that you’re driving for an independent team, or that Ferrari has a sizable horsepower advantage.
 Moss competes in all types of cars: in Formula 1s and 2s, in sports cars and in salons; in Coopers, Lotuses and Porsches; in Aston Martins and Maseratis, literally in anything with wheels, but rarely in Ferraris.
 With Moss the car is secondary.
 He usually wins in whatever he races, or breaks down trying.